hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

     - specifies the location of the Windows iso image

 --sql-server-iso /path/to/sqlserver_iso_kit
-    - specifies the location of the SQL Server iso image
+    - specifies the location of the SQL Server iso image (Currently unused)

 --virtio-iso /path/to/virtio_iso_kit
     - specifies the path to the Virtio iso image

 --profile PATH
     - (optional) path to a glazier profile.
 Can be used multiple times.
 If not supplied,
-    - a subdirectory named "profile" will be searched by default, and all profiles found will be used. <span style="color:red">Is this accurate?</span>
+    - a subdirectory named "profile" will be searched by default, and all profiles found will be used.

 --vm-path PATH
     - (optional) path to a directory where VBox files will be saved.
 The default is ~/.glazier

 --with-sql-server {none|2012|2014}
-    - if this is set, you also have to set --sql-server-iso
+    - if this is set, you also have to set --sql-server-iso (Currently unused)

 --product-key KEY
-    - Windows product key; leave empty if you're using a VL Windows iso with a KMS server
+    - (optional) Windows product key; leave empty if you're using a VL Windows iso with a KMS server

+--use-volume-license
+    - (optional) Specifies that you are using a Windows volume license.
+If this is specified, there's no need to specify --product-key (means you are using Windows VL)

 --os-network-id
     - OpenStack network id used for building the OpenStack image.
 Can be found